-The tall Eucalyptus tree (Eucalyptus globulus), originally from Australia, grows almost everywhere and is widely known as the gum tree.
-Eucalyptus leaves are long, smoky green and have a powerful invigorating aroma.
-Ayurvedically, eucalyptus has a pungent taste.
+The tall eucalyptus tree (Eucalyptus globulus), originally from Australia, grows almost everywhere and is widely known as the gum tree.
+Its long, smoky-green leaves have a powerful invigorating aroma and a pungent taste.
 In Ayurveda, eucalyptus is regarded as a source of heating energy that reduces vata while increasingpitta, helping to dispel internal chill and strengthen metabolism and circulation.
-Its main actions are diaphoretic (causes perspiration and increased elimination through the skin, decongestant and stimulant, meaning it increases internal heat, dispels internal chill and strengthen metabolism and circulation.
+Its main actions are diaphoretic (i.e., causing sweating), decongestant, and stimulant.

-The essential oil is extracted by distillation of the leaves and its main chemical components are eucalyptol and alpha-terpineol.
-Due to its multiple qualities, it is widely used in diverse commercial products like mouthwash, rubs, ointments and beauty care products.
-Since eucalyptus has many medicinal properties and uses, it’s a great idea to have a bottle of pure and therapeutic grade eucalyptus essential oil at home to compliment your daily health care.
+The essential oil is extracted by distillation of the leaves.
+Its main chemical components are eucalyptol and alpha-terpineol.
+Due to its antimicrobial, anti-inflammatory, and antioxidant qualities, eucalyptus is widely used in commercial products like mouthwash, rubs, ointments, and beauty care products.
+Since eucalyptus has many medicinal properties and uses, it’s a great idea to stock a bottle of pure and therapeutic-grade eucalyptus essential oil alongside the the other products used in your daily health care routine.

-It is ideal to clear breathing pathways, open airways and promote vigor and vitality.
-Eucalyptus works as an expectorant and helps cleanse the body of toxins and harmful microorganisms that can make you feel sick.
-To help clear nasal congestion and refresh your vital energies, pour one or two drops of eucalyptus oil into your hands, place over nose and inhale deeply.
-This also promotes vitality and an invigorating feeling.
-You can also rub it on the chest for aiming to clear chest congestion.
-Diluting it with a carrier oil (coconut, olive, almond) minimizes possible skin sensitivity.
+Eucalyptusis ideal for clearing breathing pathways, opening airways, and promoting vigor and vitality.
+The oil works as an expectorant and helps cleanse the body of toxins and harmful microorganisms.
+To help clear nasal congestion and refresh your vital energies, pour one or two drops of eucalyptus oil into your hands, place them over your nose, and inhale deeply.
+You can also rub eucalyptus on your chest to ease bronchial congestion.
+Diluting eucalyptus with a carrier oil (coconut, olive, almond) minimizes the possibility of skin irritation.

-The strong antiseptic qualities in eucalyptus makes it ideal to support in the healing process of cuts and wounds.
-Take advantage of its germicidal properties by diluting it in water as a daily mouthwash to compliment your everyday mouth care and help prevent plaque, gum disease and cavities.
-When experiencing muscle and joint pain, a massage with eucalyptus oil, diluted with other carrier oils such as sesame, coconut or olive, can provide relief and lessen the pain due to its analgesic and anti-inflammatory qualities.
+The strong antiseptic qualities in eucalyptus make it ideal for supporting the healing of cuts and wounds.
+Take advantage of its germicidal properties by diluting it with water for use as a daily mouthwash to complement your everyday mouth care and help prevent plaque, gum disease, and cavities.
+Because of its analgesic and anti-inflammatory properties, eucalyptus oil is also an excellent choice for pain relief when diluted with a carrier oil and massaged into sore muscles and joints.

-A few drops of eucalyptus oil with coconut or olive oil gives your hair a nice moisturizing pick me up.
-This is especially great to ward off dandruff and an itchy scalp.
-Also, eucalyptus is used as a natural remedy for lice in replacement of chemical treatments.
+A few drops of eucalyptus oil added to coconut or olive oil gives dry hair a nice pick-me-up, while warding off dandruff and an itchy scalp.
+Eucalyptus is also an effective natural alternative to synthetic chemical treatments for head lice.

-It also can be used in a daily home cleanser.
-To create your own surface cleanser, combine eucalyptus with lemon and peppermint oils and water into a spray bottle to wipe down surfaces in your kitchen or bathroom with this mixture brightens and sanitizes them, while leaving a fresh herbal scent in the air
+The oil can even be used as a household cleanser.
+To create a green alternative to harsh spray-on disinfectants, combine eucalyptus with lemon and peppermint oils and water in a spray bottle.
+Wiping down surfaces in your kitchen or bathroom with this mixture brightens and sanitizes them, while leaving a fresh herbal scent in the air

-Because eucalyptus oil might be toxic if taken internally in large amounts, it is recommended to use it carefully, avoiding the contact with eyes and keeping it out of the reach of children.
-Pregnant and breastfeeding women should avoid using Eucalyptus oil.
+Because eucalyptus oil can be toxic if taken internally in large amounts, use it carefully, avoiding the contact with eyes and keeping it out of the reach of children.
+Pregnant and breastfeeding women should avoid using eucalyptus oil.